rart/craftercms-expressjs-react/README.md

 This is a sample Crafter CMS blueprint that demonstrates a multi-domain setup on Crafter CMS with a NodeJS server-side rendered React application which is later hydrated browser-side.

 It demonstrates fetching data/content from Crafter CMS both on the server-side and client-side (browser) and the interaction between SSR/hydration.
+In addition to data fetching, it demonstrates integrating Crafter CMS In-Context Editing into your React/SPA application.

 It uses Redux to help with the app state and hydration.